the-turing-way/the-turing-way/book/website/reproducible-research/overview/overview-barriers.md

 ## Requires additional skills

-As you can tell from the ever growing number of chapters in _The Turing Way_ that working reproducibily requires skills that aren't always taught in training programmes.
+As you can tell from the ever growing number of chapters in _The Turing Way_, working reproducibily requires skills that aren't always taught in training programmes.
 You - or someone in your team - might need to develop expertise in data engineering, research software engineering, technical writing for documentation or project management on GitHub.
 That is a major barrier when the current incentive structures are not aligned with learning these skills (see the barriers on [plead the fifth](#plead-the-fifth), [publication bias towards novel findings](#publication-bias-towards-novel-findings), [held to higher standards than others](#held-to-higher-standards-than-others), and [not considered for promotion](#not-considered-for-promotion)!)
 However, this is the primary barrier that we at _The Turing Way_ are working to dismantle with you.